BecauseOfProg/api-docs/users/Auth.md

 - `token` : String, token of the user.

-**To use the token in requests that require auth, add the `Authorization` header with your token inside.**
+**To use authentication in requests that require it, add the `Authorization` header with your token inside.**